Prag8855/aab/content/contact.md

 Hi, I'm Nicolas.
 You can contact me to…

 - **Ask a question**
     Please [ask the right people](/guides/questions-about-berlin) first.
-I would love to help you, but I don't have enough time to answer everyone.
+I would love to help you, but I get a lot of questions, and I don't have enough time to answer everyone.
 I can't give legal or financial advice.
 I can't answer visa and residence permit questions.
 - **Give feedback**
     If you have changes and suggestions to make, send them to me!
 It helps me improve the website for everyone.
 - **Say thanks**